Srikaavyaathamizh/Schedulo/README.md

 ## Features

-Dynamic course row addition for multiple courses
+1.Dynamic course row addition for multiple courses

-Automatic placement of courses in weekly timetable based on day and time
+2.Automatic placement of courses in weekly timetable based on day and time

-Displays course name, staff, and slot only (ignores categories)
+3.Displays course name, staff, and slot only (ignores categories)

-Separate input section for adding courses
+4.Separate input section for adding courses

-Maintains a constant timetable structure regardless of input
+5.Maintains a constant timetable structure regardless of input

-Easy-to-read weekly timetable for students
+6.Easy-to-read weekly timetable for students

 ## Technologies Used